pyne/pyne/docker/readme.md

 ===========================

-The files in this folder are intended to be mainly used by PyNE maintainers, they provide an "easy" mechanism to build and push the different containers required for the multiple configurations test by the PyNE CI.
+The files in this folder are intended to be mainly used by PyNE maintainers, they provide an "easy" mechanism to build and push the various containers required for the multiple configurations test by the PyNE CI.

 This folder contains: